 Russian objects can be seen in the V&A galleries, including the superb silver-gilt gates from Kiev (now Kyiv, Ukraine), given under Russian patronage from Catherine the Great to the monks of the Orthodox Church.
 The V&A galleries show good examples of mosaics, secular and religious silver, gold boxes, and jewellery from the Russian royal collections.
 The William and Judith Bollinger Jewellery Gallery displays many Fabergé pieces, including the Seeds imperial presentation box, and a loan collection of cigarette cases and carved animals formed by the late Kenneth Snowman, including items owned by Queen Alexandra.
 The galleries also show Russian toys, Revolutionary ceramics and traditional 19th century jewellery.
 A Golovin-designed costume for Chaliapin in Mussorgsky’s Boris Godunov is on display in the Theatre & Performance galleries.

-The Europe 1600-1800 Galleries, opening in 2015, will feature a bust of Catherine the Great by the pre-eminent Russian Neoclassical sculptor, Fedot Ivanovich Shubin (1740-1805), né Shubnoi.
-The display will include several objects produced at the Tula Imperial Arms Factory and a portrait of Peter the Great, Tsar of Russia.
-The galleries will also show a specially-created, three-minute film based on Catherine the Great's use of the Neoclassical style that will focus on the Agate Rooms at Tsarskoye Selo, Catherine’s summer estate and palace, shortly after their conservation.
+The Europe 1600-1800 Galleries, opening in 2015, features a bust of Catherine the Great by the pre-eminent Russian Neoclassical sculptor, Fedot Ivanovich Shubin (1740-1805), né Shubnoi.
+The display includes a portrait of Peter the Great, Tsar of Russia and several objects produced at the Imperial Arms Factory in Tula, including a spectacular and unique steel and gold fireplace probably given in around 1805 by the Russian intellectual Princess Dashkova (1743-1810) to Martha Wilmot of Cork in southern Ireland.
+The galleries also show a specially-created, three-minute film based on Catherine the Great's use of the Neoclassical style that will focus on the Agate Rooms at Tsarskoye Selo, Catherine’s summer estate and palace, shortly after their conservation.
 The Hermitage has supported the film.

 At the V&A

-- Magnificence of the Tsars: Ceremonial Men's Dress of the Russian Imperial Court, 1721-1917 (December 2008 – March 2009): This exhibition was shown at the V&A from December 2008 to March 2009 as part of an exchange with the Moscow Kremlin Museum.
+- Magnificence of the Tsars: Ceremonial Men's Dress of the Russian Imperial Court, 1721-1917 (December 2008 – March 2009): This exhibition was shown at the V&A from December 2008 to March 2009 as part of an exchange with the Moscow Kremlin Museum (see page 3).